acuity-network/index.acuity.network/content/docs/about/roadmap.md

 top = false
 +++

-## Substrate

-Acuity Index will support all major blockchain technologies.
-Currently, only Substrate has been implemented.
-It was funded by 2 grants from the Web3 Foundation.

 #### Support more chains

 [Acuity Index Polkadot](https://github.com/acuity-network/acuity-index-polkadot) can index the Polkadot chains (Polakdot, Kusama, Westend, Rococo).